Undergraduate study in Ecology

 Studying Ecology at the University of Auckland involves field trips to various locations to collect data and carry out research-based projects.

-From 2019, Ecology will no longer be available as a major in the Bachelor of Science.
-Instead, you can study the Ecology pathway within the Biological Sciences major.
+You can study the Ecology pathway within the Biological Sciences major.

 Structuring your programme